Find my last Architecture Portfolio here: https://issuu.com/jeremylu/docs/jlu

 To call Architecture School challenging is an understatement.
 Architecture school has a reputation for being one of the hardest majors at any given university.
 It takes five years to receive a Bachelor of Architecture from an accredited university.
-Financial strain from aside, the grueling projects, lack of sleep and pressure is enough to leave smiling freshman empty shells by the end of their five years.
-Only the most determined make it through, and it shows in the size difference between the incoming class and the graduating class.
-To put it in numbers, 55+ students entered the C.M.U.
-School of Architecture Class of 2015+.
-A few over 20 students left holding a diploma in 2016.
-Of the 20 walking out with a degree in Architecture, fewer would go on to pursue a career in Architecture.
+Financial strain aside, the grueling projects, lack of sleep and overwhelming pressures are enough to leave smiling freshman empty shells by the end of their five years.
+55+ students entered the C.M.U.
+School of Architecture Class of 2015+ and a few over 20 students left holding a diploma in 2016.
+Of the 20 walking out with a degree, fewer would go on to pursue a career in Architecture.

 The Design Process (and how similar it is to UX)

 UX is an extremely logical move for any unsatisfied Architect.
 Architecture school IS design school, just cranked up to 11, and the design process we develop and refine is identical to that of UX Design (and many other design disciplines).
 We spend five years learning and honing the process of researching, planning, designing, and iterating.

 We learn first to understand the problem.
 What the goals are, what success looks like and how it is measured.
 We are either immersed in a design brief that involves site requirements, program requirements, structural requirements, and environmental constraints, or are left to identify the problem, define the program, and iterate to solve and understand the different scenarios our users might encounter.